steveseguin/color-grading/README.md

 http://colab.research.google.com/github/steveseguin/color-grading/blob/master/colab.ipynb

-This tool can be run on Google Colab, so no Python setup or local operation is neede -- all in the cloud if desired.
+This tool can be run on Google Colab, so no Python setup or local operation is needed -- all in the cloud if desired.
 Check it out at the link above!

 A video walk-thru of this tool can be found here: https://www.youtube.com/watch?v=pu9IpbfckDo